RaviKMalhotra/GCP/GCP Certifications/Foundational_Level-Digital Cloud Leader/GCP Infrastructure/Overview of GCP Infrastructure.md

 # PaaS in GCP

+- If you want to launch a web application, you need bare minimum following components:
+  - Web Server with Windows/linux OS.
+  - Code of the application
+  - install the application server
+  - platform
+  - dependencies
+  - libraries
+-
-- Platform as a Service (PaaS) is a cloud computing service that supplies a complete development and deployment environment in the cloud.
+- - Platform as a Service (PaaS) is a cloud computing service that supplies a complete development and deployment environment in the cloud.
 - It includes everything developers need to build, test, deploy, and manage applications, such as development tools, middleware, database management systems, and infrastructure.
 - PaaS abstracts the underlying infrastructure, enabling developers to focus on writing code and delivering applications quickly and efficiently.
 - This model is particularly beneficial for collaborative development projects and rapid application development.